 Nausea: This is very common during this phase.
-Collagen protein in the broth or teas can help.
+Collagen or bone broth protein in the broth or teas can help.
 Additionally, using ginger or peppermint tea and fresh ginger that you can grate and add to the broth can be very helpful for reducing nausea.